Old Prussian language

-Old Prussian is an extinct West Baltic language belonging to the Baltic branch of the Indo-European languages, which was once spoken by the Old Prussians, the Baltic peoples of the Prussian region.
+Old Prussian was a West Baltic language belonging to the Baltic branch of the Indo-European languages, which was once spoken by the Old Prussians, the Baltic peoples of the Prussian region.
 The language is called Old Prussian to avoid confusion with the German dialects of Low Prussian and High Prussian and with the adjective Prussian as it relates to the later German state.
 Old Prussian began to be written down in the Latin alphabet in about the 13th century, and a small amount of literature in the language survives.
-In modern times, there has been a revival movement of Old Prussian, and there are families which use Old Prussian as their first language.
+As of 2021, there has been a revival movement of Old Prussian, and there are families which use Old Prussian as their first language.

 Classification

 Old Prussian is an Indo-European language belonging to the Baltic branch.
 It is considered to be a Western Baltic language.

 Old Prussian was closely related to the other extinct West Baltic languages, namely Sudovian, West Galindian and possibly Skalvian and Old Curonian.
 Other linguists consider Western Galindian and Skalvian to be Prussian dialects.

 It is related to the East Baltic languages such as Lithuanian and Latvian, and more distantly related to Slavic.
-Compare the words for 'land': Old Prussian semmē [zemē], zeme, žemė, земля́, (zemljá) and ziemia.
+Compare the words for 'land': Old Prussian: semmē [zemē], zeme, žemė, земля́, (zemljá) and ziemia.

 Old Prussian had loanwords from Slavic languages (e.g., Old Prussian curtis [kurtis] 'hound', like Lithuanian kùrtas and Latvian kur̃ts, cognate with Slavic (compare хорт, khort; chart; chrt)), as well as a few borrowings from Germanic, including from Gothic (e.g., Old Prussian ylo 'awl' as with Lithuanian ýla, Latvian īlens) and from Scandinavian languages.